 What are team members talking about?

-These are few simple observations that one should made consciously without getting too involved with others.
-If people try and talk to you respond well, and keep the conversation light.
+These are a few simple observations that one should make consciously without getting too involved with others.
+If people try and talk to you, respond well, and keep the conversation light.
 You will get subtle clues about how things actually work in the new office by following this “observe and act” golden mantra.

 Start with your own team members and strike conversations to know them well, what they do, and who are their bosses.
 This knowledge can greatly help reduce the uncertainty that one faces while adjusting to new jobs.
 This will also help you secretly in deciding between your potential allies and competitors you have to watch out for.

-The most self assured individuals are who know that they have what it takes to be the winner, whatever be the role and environment.
+The most self-assured individuals are those who know that they have what it takes to be the winner, whatever be the role and environment.
 To be one of them, all you need to do is continuously build a strong skill set.

 Every new role in a new company requires some new skills to be applied and that is one reason why everyone looks forward to working in a new company.
 You have to just make sure that your learning phase is not too long for the patience of your new employer.

-Some companies have a truly collaborative work culture where team members take proactive interest in helping out each other.
+Some companies have a truly collaborative work culture where team members take a proactive interest in helping out each other.
 If you are fortunate enough to get selected to such a company, take full advantage.
-Do not fall into the trap of a self created illusion of being “looked down as incompetent” if you accept help from others.
+Do not fall into the trap of a self-created illusion of being “looked down as incompetent” if you accept help from others.

 Whether it is your first job or a new one, this feeling of uncertainty and helplessness is not going to last too long, and you know that too well.

-Slowly and steadily, you also will get molded in the work culture of your new employer; you also will be amongst the seniors, and in a position to help others make their transition smoother.
+Slowly and steadily, you also will get molded in the work culture of your new employer; you also will be amongst the seniors, and in a position to help others feel less stressed in a new job.